 Follow instrument manufacturer’s instructions for probe storage.
 For example, store the probe with a cover that creates a saturated atmosphere.
 A cap, with a wet sponge in it, will suffice for single-parameter probes.
 If the sensor is in a multi-probe device, keep the protective cap chamber moist during storage.

 Before mobilizing, check to make sure there are no bubbles beneath the probe membrane, or any wrinkles or tears in the probe membrane.
-If so, replace the membrane and KCL solution.
+If so, replace the membrane and KCl solution.
 Follow manufacturers recommendation for conditioning newly installed membranes in order to ensure stable readings.
-Check the leads, contacts, etc. for corrosion and/or shorts if meter pointer remains off-scale, does not calibrate, or drifts.
+Check the leads, contacts, etc., for corrosion and/or shorts if meter pointer remains off-scale, does not calibrate, or drifts.

 Dissolved inorganic salts interfere with the performance of DO probes.
-For example, DO readings in salt water are affected by the salinity and must be corrected.
+For example, DO readings in salt water are affected by salinity and must be corrected.
 The DO meter may adjust automatically based on readings taken from the specific conductivity/salinity probe.
 If corrections are not automatic the appropriate calculations must be used to correct for salinity.
 If automatic adjustments are used the specific conductivity/salinity probe calibration must be verified or calibrated in accordance with FT 1200.

 Reactive gases, which pass through the membrane, may interfere.
 For example, chlorine will depolarize the cathode and cause a high probe output.
 Long-term exposures to chlorine will coat the anode with the chloride of the anode metal and eventually desensitize the probe.
 Sulfide (from H2S) will undergo oxidation if high enough potential (voltage) is applied, creating current flow, yielding faulty readings.
 If such interferences are suspected, change the membrane electrode more frequently and calibrate at more frequent intervals.